DISC Communication Styles

 The Extended DISC® Communication Model can help us identify the DISC personality types and recognise their communication preferences.

-Learning the Extended DISC® Communication model and understanding the communication preferences of each type with help you communicate with different DISC styles effectively.
+Learning the Extended DISC® Communication model and understanding the communication preferences of each type will help you communicate with different DISC styles effectively.

 What are the DISC Communication Styles?